nowstudios7/nowstudio-website/README.md

             - - Fast loading performance

               - ## Deployment
-              - This website is deployed on Vercel.
+- This website is deployed on Cloudflare Pages.
               - Visit: https://nowstudio.vn